 The problem of climate change forces us to rethink many of the basic analytical categories in the humanities and humanistic social sciences.
 Within the humanities, writers and artists are experimenting with new ways in which their practices can catalyze environmental awareness, and emerging research is beginning to integrate the history of culture with the history of the earth’s climate.

-This project will bring together faculty and graduate students from across the humanities, natural sciences, and social sciences in a reading group.
-We are especially interested in the place of the humanities in meeting the challenge of climate change.
+This project brought together faculty and graduate students from across the humanities, natural sciences, and social sciences in a reading group.
+We were especially interested in the place of the humanities in meeting the challenge of climate change.
 How might humanistic perspectives inform the science and politics of climate change?
-We will also consider how climate change is transforming our understanding of history, politics, literature, and ethics, inspiring new approaches within the humanities.
+We also considered how climate change is transforming our understanding of history, politics, literature, and ethics, inspiring new approaches within the humanities.

 March 26, 2017

 In this essay for the Los Angeles Review of Books, Faculty Fellow Fredrik Albritton Jonsson (Climate Change: Disciplinary Challenges to the Humanities and the Social Sciences) reviews and considers The Death and Life of the Great Lakes by Dan Egan.

 March 18, 2016

 At Argonne National Laboratory, two scientists work on simulations and techniques to project what the climate will look like 100 years from now.

 There are no events associated with this project yet.